 Your vet will provide you with comprehensive dental care including teeth polishing.
 And is some cases ultrasonic de-scaling.
-X-rays will be taken if an underlying problem with the gums is diagnosed.
+Your vet will take X-rays if they diagnose an underlying problem with the gums.

-Foreign bodies will be carefully removed from the mouth.
+They will carefully remove any foreign bodies from the mouth.
 If they’ve been swallowed and are blocking the intestine your dog will need an x-ray or ultrasound.
 And possible surgery for removal.

 Manage kidney problems with a combination of medical and dietary options.
 The vet will treat liver disease depending on the cause and seriousness of the condition.
 Also, they may administer antibiotics, fluids, and sometimes steroids.
 Your pet may need medication to decrease vomiting and nausea.

-Dog poisoning needs the use of antidotes if the toxin is known.
-And organ function will be closely monitored until the poison has been processed out of the body.
+Dog poisoning needs the use of antidotes if you know the toxin.
+Your vet will closely monitor organ function until they process the poison from the body.

 For diabetes your vet will recommend the best diet, exercise, and possible injections to avoid sudden spikes in glucose levels.

 Oral tumours require speedy treatment with x-rays, diagnostic tests, and surgery.
 If the vet discovers cancer, treatment may involve chemotherapy, radiation therapy and chronic pain relief.

 Sadly, for some bad breath outcomes dog euthanasia at home may be your final option.
 The vet will answer all your questions and you will receive all the support you need during this traumatic time.
 The vet will carry out the gentle procedure; a vet with years of experience helping families and their dogs.
 And you’ll be able to say goodbye knowing that the suffering has finally ended.